 By equipping local GPs with new coding, which allows them to search their patient databases more effectively, along with the latest advice and guidance on the most effective treatments, we expect to be able to reduce the number of local people suffering from heart attacks and strokes.
 We also aim to support 40,000 more patients across West Yorkshire and Harrogate already diagnosed with hypertension who will benefit from simple improvements to their existing medication.

 We believe that phase one alone will prevent 285 heart attacks and 421 strokes across West Yorkshire and Harrogate, saving the local NHS more than £8m.

 Phase One - supporting resources for Primary Care

-Below you will find a list of resources designed to help those working within Primary Care in West Yorkshire and Harrogate who are implementing phase one of the Healthy Hearts project.
+Below you will find a list of resources designed to help those working within Primary Care in West Yorkshire who are implementing phase one of the Healthy Hearts project.

 - Hypertension Implementation Resource: contains detailed advice and guidance, for those working within Primary Care in the area, on implementing phase one of the Healthy Hearts Programme

 - Where on the system you can find the hypertension searches